 Several of my English students have asked me “Should I use HAVE TO or MUST?”
 Learn how with this Easy Grammar guide.
 This post has a practice QUIZ, an easy-to-follow Infographic, and lots of natural must and have to examples!

 Have to and must are both used to show that something is necessary, but there are some differences.

 - HAVE TO can be used in the past tense (HAD TO do something) while MUST can not.

-- The negative forms have a different meaning.
+- The negative forms have different meanings.
 MUST NOT do does not equal DON’T HAVE to do.

-Let’s understand how to use these words with some with natural English examples, short audio, and a simple quiz.
-Also you can find a custom info-graphic at the bottom of this post.
+Let’s understand how to use these words with some natural English examples, short audio, and a simple quiz.
+Also, you can find a custom info-graphic at the bottom of this post.